Beginner’s Guide to App Localization on Google Play

 Get your copy

-Custom store listings on Google Play
+Custom store listings (CSLs)

 Rappi custom store listing on Google Play

-Therefore, to avoid confusion and make sure each audience sees the correct information, Rappi directs all users in Mexico to the custom store listing while all US and Latin American Spanish speakers see the default listing.
-As a result, Rappi is able to showcase all their offerings available to users in Mexico without misleading other Spanish speakers by showing them the same information.
+On the other hand, all the US and Latin American Spanish speakers see the default listing.
+So, Rappi is able to accurately showcase all their offerings to users in Mexico without misleading other Spanish speakers.

 • Pre-registration: Pre-registration install state targeting allows you to show a different store listing to users in countries/regions where your app is in pre-registration.
-Users in countries where the app is in full production will be unable to see the pre-registration listing.
+Users in countries, where the app is in full production, will be unable to see the pre-registration listing.

 • Unavailable in Google Play: Country is unavailable because your app is currently not distributed there.